grigorijk/katacoda-test-1/cnb-labs/lab-03/4-Mocking-with-sinon.md

    `sinon.stub` method takes object to work on and method name to mock. `callsFake` takes a function, which is a replacement of the original one.
    Our mock implementation returns `Promise` object and resolves it after 50 milliseconds with the value of `0.5` or `1`.

-   The tests `jest tests --watch`{{execute}} now pass because they get required data from product service and return expected result for regular shipping type
+   The tests `jest tests`{{execute}} now pass because they get required data from product service and return expected result for regular shipping type